go-faster/.github/profile/README.md

 The Go Faster Team is a group of people united by the love to open source software and desire to make Go faster.

 - Maintain high quality projects
-- Apply knowledge and experience to improve other projects
+- Apply knowledge and experience to improve open source
 - Participate in the development of Go
+- Share knowledge and help others

 *Causing performance, assuming Go domination.*